-If you happen to come across a picture of someone in handcuffs in Japanese media, you’ll notice that the handcuffs are pixelated.
-Similarly in France, a law prohibits the publication of videos and photographs of handcuffed suspects.
-But why is that?
+If you’ve ever seen a picture of someone in handcuffs in Japanese media, you’ll notice that the handcuffs are blurred (or pixelated).
+Similarly in France and South Korea a law prohibits the publication of videos and photographs of handcuffed suspects.

-In France the law was passed under justice minister, Ms. Elisabeth Guigou which is so in favor of it that when pictures of Mr. Dominique Strauss-Kahn (I.M.F’s former Managing Director) in handcuffs were revealed by the American media, she reportedly told to France-Info radio that “I am happy that we do not have the same judicial system.”
+In France the law was passed under justice minister, Ms. Elisabeth Guigou who did so when pictures of Mr. Dominique Strauss-Kahn (I.M.F’s former Managing Director) in handcuffs were revealed by the American media.
+When she saw them, she reportedly told to France-Info radio: “I am happy that we do not have the same judicial system.”